-Following the holidays and a return to normal printing routines, deadlines for next week's editions will return to their regular times-Tuesday noon for the Bovina Blade and Thursday noon for the Friona the insurance business for 20 years.
-He was the Parmer County agent for Farm Bureau Insurance for 17 years and later was an independent insurance salesman.
-He said his only prior political involvement was serving as a county board member on the High Plains Underground Water District.
+Following the holidays and a return to normal printing routines, deadlines for next week's editions will return to their regular times-Tuesday noon for the Bovina Blade and Thursday noon for the Friona

 Euler, 59, has been a Friona resident for 50 years.
-He has been engaged in farming, and also was in
+He has been engaged in farming, and also was in the insurance business for 20 years.